Pie in the Sky (1996 film)

 Pie in the Sky is a 1995 American romantic comedy film about a young man obsessed with traffic gridlock who falls in love with an avant-garde dancer.
 The film was written and directed by Bryan Gordon, and stars Josh Charles, Anne Heche and John Goodman.

+Plot

+A whimsical saga of a young man whose two life-consuming passions are unraveling traffic gridlock and an avant-garde dancer.
+A romantic comedy.